KarelZe/thesis/references/obsidian/📥Inbox/@smithCyclicalLearningRates2017.md

 “This led to adopting a triangular window (linearly increasing then linearly decreasing), which is illustrated in Figure 2, because it is the simplest function that incorporates this idea.
 The rest of this paper refers to this as the triangular learning rate policy” ([Smith, 2017, p.
 2](zotero://select/library/items/7HMX8QTU)) ([pdf](zotero://open-pdf/library/items/KYLZPI9D?page=2&annotation=YAMDENRP))

 “An intuitive understanding of why CLR methods work comes from considering the loss function topology.
-Dauphin et al. argue that the difficulty in minimizing the loss arises from saddle points rather than poor local minima” ([Smith, 2017, p.
+Dauphin et al. argue that the difficulty in minimising the loss arises from saddle points rather than poor local minima” ([Smith, 2017, p.
 2](zotero://select/library/items/7HMX8QTU)) ([pdf](zotero://open-pdf/library/items/KYLZPI9D?page=2&annotation=4QL9SALK))

 “Saddle points have small gradients that slow the learning process.
 However, increasing the learning rate allows more rapid traversal of saddle point plateaus.
 A more practical reason as to why CLR works is that, by following the methods in Section 3.3, it is likely the optimum learning rate will be between the bounds and near optimal learning rates will be used throughout training.” ([Smith, 2017, p.
 3](zotero://select/library/items/7HMX8QTU)) ([pdf](zotero://open-pdf/library/items/KYLZPI9D?page=3&annotation=J6QT3L6Z))